-Echeveria 'Pulvicox' is a tall-growing hybrid of Echeveria pulvinata and Echeveria coccinea with silvery hairs on its leaves and dark brown short hairs on its stems.
-It is an easy succulent to grow and will make quite a reasonable sized bush.
-The tall stems usually carry just a terminal rosette of leaves.
+Echeveria 'Pulvicox' is a succulent that has stems with dark brown short hairs and green leaves with silvery hairs.
+The stems usually carry just a terminal rosette.
 In spring it produces flowers on long hairy stems.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).